feurbano/data_management_2018/program.md

 ## 3. Movement Ecology Data Management (Urbano, 6 h)
 ### 3.1 SETTING UP THE MOVEMENT ECOLOGY DATABASE
-* 3.1.1 Introduction to the goals and the data sets used for the study case on Movement Ecology Data
+* 3.1.1 Introduction to the goals and the datasets
-* 3.1.2 Import data into the database
+* 3.1.2 Create a db and import data
-* 3.1.3 Create keys, indices and domains
+* 3.1.3 Create acquisition timestamps, indexes and permissions
 * 3.1.4 Managing and modelling information on animals and sensors
 * 3.1.5 From data to information: associating locations to animals
 * 3.1.6 Manage the location data in a spatial database
 * 3.1.7 From locations to trajectories and home ranges
 * 3.1.8 Integrating spatial ancillary information: land cover
 * 3.1.9 Data quality: how to detect and manage outliers
+* 3.1.10 Data export and maintenance
-* 3.1.10 Raster Data in PostGIS (demo)
+* 3.1.11 Raster Data in PostGIS (demo)
+*

 ### 3.2 MOVEMENT ECOLOGY: EXERCISES WITH SQL AND SPATIAL SQL
 * 3.2.1 Exercise 1: Calculate number of locations per animal per month